Laser Printer vs. Inkjet Printer

 Most are smaller and lighter than laser printers.

 Fewer consumable internal parts.
-Ink is the only consumable other than paper.

 The biggie: Ink is expensive and refill ink is often not as good as the manufacturers ink.
 However, there are ECO tank options that mitigates this, see below.